Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action 'Export' and the resource 'the current schedule as base64-encoded XER bytes'.
-It distinguishes from sibling tools like pyp6xer_export_csv by specifying the format (XER) and encoding (base64), making the purpose unmistakable.
+The description clearly states the tool exports the current schedule as base64-encoded XER bytes, providing a specific verb and resource.
+It distinguishes from sibling export tools like pyp6xer_export_csv by specifying the format (XER vs CSV) and the encoding reason (base64 for file download without local path).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.